vvscode/docs/docs/video/video-for-android/video-android-calling.md

 ---
 title: Voice Calling
+excerpt: >-
-excerpt: 'Voice calling with Android Voice and Video SDK.
+  Voice calling with Android Voice and Video SDK.
 Set up calling between applications, from application to phone, app to SIP and conference calls.
-Get more information here.'
+Get more information here.
 next:
   pages:
     - video-android-video-calling